 About the LIFE Center

-The Ladies Professional Golf Association In the Fight to Eradicate breast cancer (LIFE) Center at The Cancer Institute of New Jersey is dedicated to teaching young women how to maintain breast health and reduce the factors that increase their risk of breast cancer.
+The LPGA pros In the Fight to Eradicate breast cancer (LIFE) Center at the Cancer Institute of New Jersey is dedicated to teaching young women how to maintain breast health and reduce the factors that increase their risk of breast cancer.
+The Center was established to recognize the support and advocacy of professional golfer, Val Skinner who is the founder of the Val Skinner Foundation and LIFE, and the LPGA pros.
+LIFE was initiated after fellow professional golfer, Heather Farr, was diagnosed with breast cancer at 24 and passed away at 28.
 The LIFE Center is a place where young women can come to better understand their personal risk to develop cancer and what they can do about it.
 The LIFE Center is positioned to identify and meet the needs of young women of diverse cultures and ethnicities.
 Researchers and medical professionals at The LIFE Center are dedicated to improving young women's understanding of their risk to develop breast cancer and their knowledge of appropriate prevention and screening strategies.

 The Hereditary Oncology Prevention and Evaluation (HOPE) program is funded by and located within the LIFE Center.
-The program is designed for iindividuals who are concerned about their risks to develop cancer based on his or her family history of cancer, or his or her own personal medical history.
+The program is designed for individuals who are concerned about their risks to develop cancer based on his or her family history of cancer, or his or her own personal medical history.
 The program offers patients and families appropriate medical and genetic testing information, and provides support and resources for those confronting cancer risk.
-The aim of the HOPE program is to help patients and families make informed decisions about their own health care as well as to provide information about ways to monitor for and treat possible cancer.
+The aim of the HOPE Program is to help patients and families make informed decisions about their own health care as well as to provide information about ways to monitor for and treat possible cancer.
+In addition, the HOPE Clinic is available to those deemed to be at high risk for developing breast or gynecological cancers.
+Those seen in the HOPE Clinic will meet with an oncology nurse practitioner to best weigh options and develop a personalized risk management plan.

 Genetic Counseling: A Team Approach